ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The choice is for 256-bits to be prepared even for what can’t be envisioned today.
-The table shows 192 bits is enough, but 256 bits, 32-bytes, is selected because it the output of the common SHA-256 hash that is in common use.
+The table shows 192 bits is enough, but 256 bits, 32-bytes, is selected because it is the output of the common SHA-256 hash that is in common use.

 ## No Reuse of UUID